brewencoded/jquery.orbitals/README.md

 # JQuery Orbitals
-A jquery plugin to create orbiting elements around the center of a parent element
+A jquery plugin to create orbiting elements around the center of a parent element.
+Built using the amazing [jQuery.Keyframes](https://github.com/Keyframes/jQuery.Keyframes) framework.

 ### Requirements
 In order for jQuery.Orbitals to work the jQuery library needs to be linked either through CDN: